-And as Cuomo has gotten more and more isolated amid his political crisis, more and more state Democrats have been talking up Hochul, with many endorsing her as a worthy replacement in their calls for the governor to resign.
+And as Cuomo has gotten more and more isolated amid his political crisis, more state Democrats have been talking up Hochul, with many endorsing her as a worthy replacement in their calls for the governor to resign.
 On March 6, the New York Times reported that “a person close to [Hochul] described an uptick in outreach to her office from political figures around the state — an unmistakable sign of uncertainty around Mr. Cuomo.”

-Speaking with the AP, Republican Assembly member Angelo Morinello described Hochul as “a very accomplished individual” who “has experience and wherewithal and a staff that would be able to keep things going.”
-Former Democratic congressman John LaFalce called Hochul “tenacious” and emphasized that, “The most important thing in politics is likability.
+Speaking with the AP, Republican assemblymember Angelo Morinello described Hochul as “a very accomplished individual” who “has experience and wherewithal and a staff that would be able to keep things going.”
+Former Democratic congressman John LaFalce called Hochul “tenacious” and emphasized that “the most important thing in politics is likability.
 And everybody loves Kathy.”

 How has Hochul responded to the allegations against Cuomo?

 On February 27, after a second former aide came forward to accuse Governor Cuomo of sexual harassment, the lieutenant governor said in a brief statement that “everyone deserves to have their voice heard and taken seriously” and that she supported “an independent review” of the claims.